Convertible Debt Cap: Everything You Need to Know

 Each option comes with different advantages and disadvantages.
 For example, debt is the less expensive form, but upon maturity, it must be completely paid back with interest.

 If you need help with a convertible debt cap, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.